Information provided includes course descriptions by subject only.

 509-302 Human Body in Health & Disease

 Introduces medical assistant students to laboratory procedures commonly performed by medical assistants in a medical office setting.
-Students perform CLIA waived routine laboratory procedures commonly performed in the ambulatory care setting.
+Students perform Clinical Laboratory Improvement Amendment (CLIA) waived routine laboratory procedures commonly performed in the ambulatory care setting.
 Students follow laboratory safety requirements and federal regulations while performing specimen collection and processing, microbiology and urinalysis testing.
+NOTE: Sign up for Clin & Lab on same days (either both T/W or both T/R).

-Introduces Medical Assistant students to the clinical procedures performed in the medical office setting.
+Introduces medical assistant students to the clinical procedures performed in the medical office setting.
 Students perform basic examining room skills including screening, vital signs, patient history, minor surgery and patient preparation for routine and specialty exams in the ambulatory care setting.
+Learner explores communication principles and psychology theories related to patient care.
+NOTE: Sign up for Clin & Lab on same days (either both T/W or both T/R).

-Prepares students to perform laboratory procedures commonly performed by medical assistants in the ambulatory care setting under the supervision of a physician.
-Students perform phlebotomy, immunology, hematology and chemistry laboratory procedures.
+Prepares students to perform phlebotomy and Clinical Laboratory Improvement Amendment (CLIA) waived hematology, chemistry, immunology and laboratory procedures commonly performed by medical assistants in the ambulatory care setting.

-Prepares Medical Assistant students to perform patient care skills in the medical office setting.
-Students perform clinical procedures including administering medications, assisting with minor surgery, performing an electrocardiogram, assisting with respiratory testing, educating patients/community, and maintaining clinical equipment in an ambulatory care setting.
+Prepares medical assistant students to perform patient care skills in the medical office setting.
+Students perform clinical procedures including administering medications, performing an electrocardiogram, assisting with respiratory testing, coaching patients, and assisting with emergency situations in an ambulatory care setting.
+Students learn preventive care and principles of nutrition.

 Introduces Medical Assistant students to health insurance and finance in the medical office.
 Students perform bookkeeping procedures, apply managed care guidelines, and complete insurance claim forms.
 Students use medical coding and managed care terminology to perform insurance-related duties.